golubitsky/explorations/tcr/README.md

 ## Intended Workflow!

-1. Run TCR (`cmd+shfit+r`) and hope for the best.
+1. Run TCR (`cmd+shift+r`) and hope for the best.
 This runs the tests.
 If tests pass a `working` commit is made.
 Else, all changes are removed!
 2. Repeat 1 indefinitely or until feature complete.
 3. `make branch_as_one_commit` to soft reset + recommit;
 4. Manually rename commit from previous step.